Read This Before You Purchase Tile for Your Shower Remodel

 Shower Tile Calculator: How Much Tile Do I Need?

-Figuring out how much wall and floor tile you need for your shower remodel is easier than you think.
-Let’s start with the most common sizes of tile found in various parts of the shower.
+Figuring out how much shower wall and floor tile you need is easier than it seems.
+Start by considering the common tile sizes used in different shower layouts.

-- The walls of your bathroom usually use 4-inch tiles up to 12-inch or 24-inch tile.
+- Shower Wall Tiles: Shower walls commonly use 4-inch tiles up to 12-inch or even 24-inch tiles, depending on the design style and layout.

 What Might Affect My Shower Tile Calculations?